SuperPoint features in endoscopy: Experiments

 This section summarizes the main results and insights from our comparison of different SuperPoint models and well-known local features applied in endoscopic data.
 Implementation details are in the supplementary material, Table 1.

 \paragraph{Datasets.} A key aspect in this research is to evaluate local feature performance on \textit{in the wild} endoscopic recordings.
-The core data used in this work was \textit{recorded during standard medical practice} in two different hospitals (Hospital-1 and Hospital-2 data).
-Since this data is still on the process of being made public, we have included an experiment on public data from Hyper-Kvasir~\cite{borgli2020hyperkvasir}.
-Sample images from all are included in the supplementary material.
+The model is trained on a set of private videos, and evaluated on two public benchmarks: EndoMapper~\cite{azagra2022endomapper} and Hyper-Kvasir~\cite{borgli2020hyperkvasir}.
+The supplementary material includes sample images from all sets.

-$\bullet$ \textbf{Hospital-1 (train and test).} Each video corresponds to a routine procedure on a different patient. $7$ videos for training ($57946$ training frames and $3316$ for validation). $5$ different videos for testing (\textit{test set} contains $8793$ frames).
+$\bullet$ \textbf{\textit{Train set}.} Endoscopy videos captured across several days of regular medical practice, each video corresponding to a routine procedure on a different patient.
+We use $11$ videos and extract $125000$ training frames and another $7179$ for validation.